pearcej/cpp4python/_sources/IntroCpp/firstcppprogram.rst

 Standard Input and Output
 -------------------------

-We often have a need to interact with users,either to get data or to provide some sort of result.
+We often have a need to interact with users, either to get data or to provide some sort of result.
 The C++ ``<iostream>`` library provides us with the functionality to get information from the console input as well as to output information to the console.
 This input and output is handled by what is known as a ``stream``.

 A ``stream`` is essentially a channel in which data flows from the source to a destination.